Agile Price Plunges

-If you find this information useful and are thinking of joining Octopus Energy, please consider using my referral code to help support running costs of the website.
+If you find the content of this website useful and are thinking of joining Octopus Energy, please consider using my referral code or ‘buy me a coffee’ to help support running costs of the website.

-We can also be found on Twitter, please follow us @energystatsuk for daily Agile tariff pricing graphs and summaries.
+Energy Stats can also be found on Twitter.
+Please follow us @energystatsuk for daily Agile tariff pricing graphs and summaries.